Losing your money to the bookies hurts. I know, because I’ve been there!

 Wondering what we provide inside the guide?
 Here's an example from Ascot..

-At York, on the 17th May 2017, I will be providing a Festival pack for the following races...
+At Cheltenham, on the 27th January 2018, I will be providing a Festival pack for the following races...

 For each of the above races, I'll be sharing with you...